Lyman Bostock

-Lyman Wesley Bostock Jr. (November 22, 1950 – September 23, 1978) was an American professional baseball player.
+Lyman Wesley Bostock Jr. (November 22, 1950 – September 24, 1978) was an American professional baseball player.
 He played Major League Baseball for four seasons, as an outfielder for the Minnesota Twins (1975–77) and California Angels (1978), with a lifetime average of .311.
 He batted left-handed and threw right-handed.

-Bostock was shot and killed as a passenger in a vehicle in his hometown of Gary, Indiana on September 23, 1978, hours after playing against the Chicago White Sox earlier in the day.
+Bostock was shot and mortally wounded while riding as a passenger in a vehicle in his hometown of Gary, Indiana, on September 23, 1978, hours after playing against the Chicago White Sox earlier in the day.
+He died at 1:30 a.m. the next day.

 His shooter was sentenced to a psychiatric hospital and released after seven months.
-After the shooter's release, Indiana legislators introduced the guilty but mentally ill plea so that mentally ill people would serve prison time after being released from inpatient mental health treatment.
+After the shooter's release, Indiana legislators introduced the guilty but mentally ill verdict so that mentally ill people would serve prison time after being released from inpatient mental health treatment.